Do you want to serve your community, meet new people, and earn some money? Become a part of our elite group of dedicated Poll Workers!

 - Serve all voters promptly, courteously, and with sensitivity to voters with special needs.

 Do I get paid for being a Poll Worker?

 Yes.
 Poll Workers receive a lump sum pay which includes training pay.
-Election Day pay varies from $175-$340 per election, depending on the position assigned.
+Election Day pay varies from $200-$340 per election, depending on the position assigned.
 Checks are mailed 2 to 3 weeks after each election.
+You will have the option of direct deposit, or a regular check issued by mail.
 Again, your poll worker pay includes working Election Day and attending all required training.
 Absent an emergency, you must serve in your designated position on Election Day to receive compensation for training.

 Is training required?

 Yes.
 Florida Statutes require that all poll workers receive training before each election.
 The training is mandatory for all poll workers assigned to work, as well as alternates.
 Training is provided through on line and in-person training.
 Additional training may be required, based on your assigned position.
 These sessions are held during the month preceding both the primary and the general elections.
 An active email account is required.
 You will not be able to work if you do not attend and complete your required training.